Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting the Hungarian Parliament Building

 - A tour takes approximately 45 minutes, including the security check.
-It’s worth noting that there are no restrooms or bathrooms available to visitors during the tour.
+It’s worth noting that there are no restrooms available to visitors during the tour.

 - Taking pictures in the Dome Hall is strictly forbidden.